 When the first of the four licenses expired, the State commissioned an appraisal to recommend rates to be charged for the Keanae License.
 The resulting report, published in 1972, summarizes some of the results of the 1938 Agreement.
 Because of the perpetual easements, "each party is assured of being able to convey its water through the aqueduct, with each paying the operation and maintenance cost in proportion to their respective use of it.
 So long as [EMI] is the successful bidder for all four State water licenses, it pays all the operation and maintenance costs...Subsequent to the agreement, the question of how much water was owned by each party was in effect settled by means of a study made in 1949 by Luna B. Leopold, Meteorologist...This map was used by [EMI] to determine the percentage of the rainfall on the government and private lands that are mauka of and tributary to the collection system for each of the four watersheds.
 It was assumed that the yields of the water collected in the aqueduct system are in proportion to the amount of rainfall on the respective land ownerships (Hull, 1972)."
 In other words, the ditch system collected water from both State and private lands.
 Ditch flow measurements were only collected at certain points, and included water originating on government as well as on private lands.
-In order to determine the amount of money to charge EMI for the water licenses, the State had to calculate the percentage of water in the ditch that came from government land and the percentage that came from private land (Table 13-5), and they did this using rainfall isohyets and acreage of the license areas.
+In order to determine the amount of money to charge EMI for the water licenses, the State had to calculate the percentage of water in the ditch that came from government land and the percentage that came from private land (Table 13-4), and they did this using rainfall isohyets and acreage of the license areas.
 Those numbers were still in use as of 1972, and presumably until the end of all four water license agreements, as the other three (besides the then-recently expired Keanae License) were still in place at the time the 1972 report was published (Hull, 1972).

-Table 13-5.
+Table 13-4.
 Percentage of water yield from the four license areas (as of 1972).

-Table 10 of 1 orderitage of the Table 10 0.
-1 eroonlage of Water flour from the roal floories areas (as of 1772).
+ator from the roal mornes of

 Watershed Government (%) Private (%)

 Huelo 64.49 35.53

 Honomanu 47.39 52.61

 Keanae 79.19 20.81

 Nahiku 95.02 4.98